-3.1 Buildings subject to the relevant requirements of the Building Regulations 1997 to 2014 should be constructed in accordance with IS EN 1995-1-1:2004 AMD 2:2014 Eurocode 5: Design of timber structures - Part 1-1: General - Common rules and rules for buildings, IS EN 1996-1-1:2005 + A2:2012 Eurocode 6 - Design of masonry structures - Part 1-1: General rules for reinforced and unreinforced masonry structures (including Irish National Annex).
+3.1 Buildings subject to the relevant requirements of the Building Regulations 1997 to 2019 should be constructed in accordance with IS EN 1995-1-1^[9] and IS EN 1996-1-1^[10].

-3.2 Ecocel Insulation, when installed in accordance with this Certificate, is effective in reducing the U-value (thermal transmittance) of attic floor constructions, timber frame walls and sloped ceilings.
+3.2 Ecocel Insulation, when installed in accordance with this Certificate, is effective in reducing the U-value (thermal transmittance) of attic floor constructions, timber frame walls, natural stone walls and sloped ceilings.
 It is essential that the building elements into which the product is installed are designed and constructed to incorporate precautions against moisture ingress.
 This includes the provision of a weather resistant cladding and a ventilated and drained cavity between the cladding and the timber frame.